 • shop work (including charity shops)

-• work on farms
+• cafe work

 • clerical / office work

-• waiting at tables
+• waiting at tables (must not serve alcohol)

 This is not an exhaustive list.